guiglass/AnimationPrepStudio-ArduGlove/README.md

 # AnimationPrepStudio-ArduGlove
-Arduino/SteamVR motion capture gloves for AnimationPrepStudio.
+DIY Arduino/SteamVR motion capture gloves for AnimationPrepStudio.

-This contains the files for building and programming a DIY SteamVR tracker motion capture glove using an Arduino to read a Flex Sensor 4.5" (SEN-08606) for each finger.
+This contains the files for building and programming a super simple "DIY" SteamVR tracker motion capture glove using an Arduino to read a Flex Sensor 4.5" (SEN-08606) for each finger.

 The laser cutter files are included to make the flex sensor sleevs.